 We live in challenging and uncertain times.
-Couples cooped up at home with each other more than they are accustomed too can experience strained and stressful interactions, even in the best of relationships.
-As you struggle to hold your marriage together and have a prolonged wait to attend a Hope Restored program, it might be helpful to think about damage control.
+You may be cooped up at home with each other more than you are accustomed to, which can lead to strained and stressful interactions, even in the best of relationships.
+As you struggle to hold your marriage together and consider attending a Hope Restored program, it might be helpful to think about damage control.

 In other words, what can you do to avoid making your relationship more stressful?